 How Repeated Measures Designs Work

 As the name implies, you need to measure each subject multiple times in a repeated measures design.
 Shocking!
+They are longitudinal studies.
 However, there’s more to it.
 The subjects usually experience all of the experimental conditions, which allow them to serve as experimental blocks or as their own control.
 Statisticians refer to this as dependent samples because one observation provides information about another observation.
 What does that mean?
 Let me break this down one piece at a time.

 The effects of the controllable factors in an experiment are what you really want to learn.
 However, as we saw in our example above, there can also be uncontrolled sources of variation that make it harder to learn about those things that we can control.

 Experimental blocks explain some of the uncontrolled variability in an experiment.
 While you can’t control the blocks, you can include them in the model to reduce the amount of unexplained variability.
 By accounting for more of the uncontrolled variability, you can learn more about the controllable variables that are the entire point of your experiment.

-Let’s go back to our drug test.
+Let’s go back to our longitudinal study for the drug’s effectiveness.
 We saw how subjects are an uncontrolled factor that makes it harder to assess the effects of the drugs.
 However, if we took multiple measurements from each person, we gain more information about their personal outcome measures under a variety of conditions.
 We might see that some subjects tend to score high or low on the memory tests.
 Then, we can compare their scores for each treatment group to their general baseline.

 And, that’s how repeated measures designs work.
 You understand each person better so that you can place their personal reaction to each experimental condition into their particular context.
 Repeated measures designs use dependent samples because one observation provides information about another observation.